ISO 31000 Risk Management three lines model

 Explore risk maturity models and assessment tools for enhancing enterprise risk management.
 Improve ERM programs to mitigate risk and gain a competitive edge.

-Risk management is more important than ever, and a risk maturity model gives businesses the tools they need to be prepared.
+Risk management is critical to business success, and using a risk maturity model gives companies the assessment tools they need to ensure they're prepared to manage risks effectively.

-Businesses, vendors and suppliers are increasingly connected.
+Businesses and their partners, vendors and suppliers are increasingly connected.
 Risks that one faces can have ripple effects across the global supply chain.
-It's important for organizations to have mature enterprise risk management programs to deal with the dynamic nature of risk.
+The pervasive use of technology, including the adoption of AI tools in the enterprise, further expands the list of business risks for companies.
+Now more than ever, organizations must have mature risk management programs to deal with the dynamic nature of risk.

 What is risk maturity?

 Risk maturity is a measure of how well an organization identifies, assesses, manages and monitors risk.
-It refers to the level of quality and integration of an organization's risk management practices.
-An organization with a high level of risk maturity will be effective at making risk-informed decisions and achieving desired outcomes.
+It refers to the quality and integration of an organization's risk management practices.
+An organization with a high level of risk maturity will be effective at making risk-informed decisions and achieving desired risk management outcomes.

-A mature organization understands its risk appetite and can effectively manage an acceptable level of risk.
-It can gather data on risks from all parts of the organization and communicate effectively to all stakeholders, providing actionable information to leadership.
+A mature organization understands its risk appetite and risk tolerance and can effectively manage an acceptable level of risk.
+It can gather data on risks from all parts of the organization and communicate effectively to all stakeholders, providing actionable information to business leadership.

-What is a risk maturity model, and why use one?
+What is a risk maturity model, and why should you use one?

 A risk maturity model (RMM) is an assessment tool for evaluating an organization's progress toward its enterprise risk management (ERM) program goals.
-For risk and corporate governance professionals, they can be useful resources when planning, implementing and maturing ERM strategy as well as improving communication about the strategy more broadly throughout the organization.
+For risk and corporate governance professionals, risk maturity models can be useful resources when planning, implementing and updating an ERM strategy, as well as for improving communication about the strategy more broadly throughout the organization.

-RMMs are often based on established standards, such as the International Organization for Standards Organization's (ISO) 31000 Risk Management Standard and COSO.
-The RMM mirrors other established maturity models, such as the capability maturity model in software development.
+RMMs are often based on established risk management standards, such as ISO 31000 and the COSO ERM framework.
+They also mirror other established maturity models, such as the Capability Maturity Model framework used in software development.

 Organizations should use an RMM to do the following: